Dataseeds/dataseeds.github.io/pages/production-data.md

 			the economy or are released back to the environment in form of e.g. emissions to air.
 			Resource Productivity, then, is defined here as GDP divided by DMC.
-It is important to note that GDP is expressed in different measurement units, of which the following are used to calculate three different resource productivity ratios.
-Please, ensure you are choosing the correct one for your analysis:
+It is important to note that GDP is expressed in different measurement units, of which the following are used to calculate three different resource productivity ratios. <span class="highlighted">Please, ensure you are choosing the correct one for your analysis:</span>
 		</p>

 		<ul style="margin-left: 15px">